Skip to content

 Auction Lifecycle

-2. Auction is opened, initiating the progression through the predetermined price curve a. ...either by the auction launcher (immediately, or soon after) b. ...or permissionlessly (after the auction delay passes)
+2. Auction is opened, initiating the progression through the predetermined price curve a. ...either by the auction launcher (immediately, or soon after).
+They can pass in additional details like price range etc. b. ...or permissionlessly (after the auction delay passes)

 3. Bids occur